blackberry/CppUnit/README.md

 4. This will produce a library for the selected configuration (e.g. libcppunit.so).
 5. Programs that use cppunit will need to include the path to the include directory (cppunit/include) as well as the path to the library in their project files.

+### Gnu libc

+To build against GNU libc instead of the default Dinkumware libc, define the GNULIBC=yes macro in the build.
+For example from the command line

+     make GNULIBC=yes

 ### Notes